 - The Great Wall of China

-The Great Wall of China is so great that it is the only man-made structure that can possibly be seen from space.
-Several parts of the wall were built as early as the 7th century BC.
-Later constructions were joined together to create a bigger, stronger, and longer wall now collectively called The Great Wall of China.
-Having a length of around 21,196 km, the original purpose of building the Great Wall was to add fortification at the borders of China against various nomadic groups.
-The wall, originally built by the emperors of China, has already been rebuilt, maintained and enhanced, and only a little part of the original wall remains.
-All the same, The Great Wall of China is still one of the greatest structures the human race has ever seen.
+The Great Wall of China is the only man-made structure showcased from space.
+Several parts of the wall date back as early as the 7th century B.C.
+Constructions were joined together to create a bigger, stronger, and longer wall now known as The Great Wall of China.
+Having a length of around 21,196 km, the original purpose of building the Wall was to add fortification around the borders of China against nomadic groups.
+Originally built by the emperors of China, most of the wall has been rebuilt.
+By being maintained and enhanced, only a little part of the original wall remains.
+All the same, The Great Wall of China is one of the greatest structures crafted by the human race.

 - Angkor Wat, Cambodia

 UNESCO World Heritage considers Angkor Wat in Cambodia the largest religious complex in the world.
-The site was originally built as a Hindu temple of the god Vishnu, but was transformed into a Buddhist temple towards the end of the 12th century.
+The site was originally built as a Hindu temple of the god Vishnu.
+However, it was transformed into a Buddhist temple towards the end of the 12th century.
 Up to now, this true wonder houses the mysterious lost city of the Khmer Empire, which was abandoned for unknown reasons in the 15th century.
 Angkor Wat has become a symbol of Cambodia, boasting its unparalleled magnificence in architecture.

 - Uluru, Australia

 Last but definitely not the least is Uluru, Northern Territory in Australia.
-Uluru is also known as the Ayers Rock.
-It is a sandstone rock formation that has been a sacred site for the Native Australians who believe that spirits of the dead live there.
-True or untrue, this 1,142-ft. high picturesque sandstone inspires both awe and wonder, as Uluru is notable in glowing red hues across the sky at dawn and dusk.
+Uluru has another name by the Ayers Rock.
+This sandstone rock formation has been a sacred site for Native Australians.
+Who believed that spirits of the dead lived there at one point.
+True or untrue, this 1,142-ft. high picturesque sandstone inspires both awe and wonder, as Uluru is notable.
+Especially as the glowing red hues across the sky at dawn and dusk begin to cascade.